dmytro-kuzmenko/dmytro-kuzmenko/README.md

 ---
 ## About

-Machine Learning Researcher and Engineer.
-Orchestrated full ML development pipelines and designed a couple of end-to-end ML solutions which are still being used in production.
-Keen on mentoring everyone interested in Machine Learning.
-Striving to move AI in Ukraine.
-Teaching three mentees Data Science from scratch.
+Machine Learning Research Engineer and a postgraduate student in Applied Mathematics at the National University of Kyiv-Mohyla Academy.

+Research directions combine Machine Learning (ML), Computer Vision, and Reinforcement Learning focused in Healthcare and Assistive Technology.
+Recent projects include devising deep learning architectures for various domains such as spatiotemporal, audio, and textual data.
+Currently focusing on the Adversarial Robustness in Deep Learning models.

+Keen on teaching and mentoring everyone interested in Machine Learning.
+Reading guest lectures, teaching mentees, and playing shogi - Japanese chess.

+Always open for new collaborations, hit me up with an email if you want to chat.
+You can find me at righteousronin.github.io.

 ---
 ## Research areas of interest

 ➣ Adversarial attacks and adversarial robustness

-➣ Satellite image super-resolution and detection
+➣ LiDAR panoptic segmentation, autonomous driving systems

+➣ Self-supervised learning and transformers in computer vision

 ➣ Reinforcement learning (single- and multi-agent setup)

-➣ Vehicle re-identification

-➣ Autonomous driving

 ---
 ## AI-centered content